-Only a handful of days to go before summer arrives!
-And on the plates, red fruits are in the spotlight, like cherries and strawberries!
-Charlotte, Gariguette, Ciflorette, Mara des Bois… when she brings home her strawberries, they reveal a range of vitamin-packed, naturally sweet varieties.
-And what better way to bring out the best in this star fruit than with a strawberry tart?
-Just the thing, today Chef Cyril Lignac brings you his easy recipe for strawberry tart.
-A crunchy, gourmet homemade pastry, a generous pastry cream, fresh, fleshy strawberries in their beautiful red dress… Here’s the recipe for the perfect tart to enjoy this summer (and not too sweet, to please Mercotte!)
-So, are you ready to wow your family and guests with this decadent strawberry tart?
+In April, strawberries are one of the star fruits on our plates!
+Charlotte, Gariguette, Ciflorette, Mara des Bois… when she brings home her strawberry, she reveals a variety of sweet, fragrant varieties.
+And what better way to sublimate the famous red fruit than with a strawberry tart?
+Chef Cyril Lignac’s easy strawberry tart recipe is just what you need.
+A crunchy, gourmet homemade pastry, a generous pastry cream, fresh, fleshy strawberries in their beautiful red dress… We’ve found the recipe for the perfect tart to enjoy this spring (and not too sweet, to please Mercotte!)
+So, ready to wow your little family and your guests with this decadent strawberry tart?
 Ready, set, bake!

 Cyril Lignac’s ultra-fresh seasonal strawberry tart recipe